palonso444/MineMadness/README.md

 BUG: Order of characters is not maintained

-BUG: when Sawyer is revived and lands on a tile with powder, character does not appear.
+BUG: when character is revived character token does not appear.

 Level number as a popup at beginning of level